-- Cognitive skills: A child begins to assert his independence as he enters adolescence.
-During teenage, the brain undergoes several changes and this is the time that teens work towards establishing their identities.
-But, an overprotective parent doesn’t allow his adolescent to create his own space due to the fear of losing control over the child.
+Cognitive skills: A child begins to assert his independence as he enters adolescence.
+During the teenage, the brain undergoes several changes and this is the time that teens work towards establishing their identities.
+But, an overprotective parent doesn't allow his adolescent to create his own space due to the fear of losing control over the child.
 The parent continues to foster dependency and, in the process, keeps the child away from having any significant learning experiences.
 Keeping the teen confined within a narrow boundary, affects his thinking and reasoning abilities, and prevents him from developing into a confident, responsible and resourceful individual.

-- Social–emotional skills: The overprotected teen lacks confidence and has low self-esteem.
+Social-emotional skills: The overprotected teen lacks confidence and has low self-esteem.
 He believes that he is incapable of being independent and standing up for himself.
 As a result, the child becomes an easy target for bullies.
-Moreover, overprotective parents do not allow their teen to develop bonds of friendship.
+Moreover, overprotective parents do not allow their teens to develop bonds of friendship.
 Thus he is deprived of an integral part of teenage.
 This lack of healthy social life can make him seek gratification in the relationship with his parents, thus making him even more dependent on them.
 On the other hand, there is also a chance for an overprotected teen to rebel against his parents, especially because of the restrictions imposed on him.
 Since the child longs for independence, he begins to test boundaries.
-This may lead to the child picking up some risky behaviours such as abusing alcohol or drugs.
+This may lead to the child picking up some risky behaviors such as abusing alcohol or drugs.

 During early adulthood

-- Cognitive skills: A young adult who is overprotected lacks the sense of responsibility and continues to remain dependent on her parents.
-If she does need to move away and live independently, she finds it extremely hard to cope with such a life as she doesn’t possess the necessary life skills – problem-solving, decision-making and so on.
+Cognitive skills: A young adult who is overprotected lacks a sense of responsibility and continues to remain dependent on her parents.
+If she does need to move away and live independently, she finds it extremely hard to cope with such a life as she doesn't possess the necessary life skills problem-solving, decision-making, and so on.
 Since she is used to being cared for by her parents, she finds herself to be a misfit among her more independent peers.
 Her low confidence level suppresses her thinking and prevents her from using her skills as she doubts her abilities.
 She also holds back from expressing herself or sharing her creative abilities due to the fear of being judged.

-- Social–emotional skills: She is easily frustrated and struggles to deal with challenges relating to academics, work or relationships.
+Social-emotional skills: She is easily frustrated and struggles to deal with challenges relating to academics, work, or relationships.
 As she continues to remain dependent, she is emotionally weak and finds it hard to relate to her peers.
-If her parents are unable to shelter her, she is unsure how to proceed ahead in life, as she hasn’t learnt to face challenges or hardships.
+If her parents are unable to shelter her, she is unsure how to proceed ahead in life, as she hasn't learned to face challenges or hardships.
 She is oversensitive and avoids taking any risks as she fears failure.
 Studies also show that overprotected individuals are at a greater risk of suffering from anxiety disorders in adulthood as they are always stressed owing to their various fears.

 During late adulthood

-- Cognitive skills: Even in late adulthood, an overprotected individual continues to find it hard to take responsibility for his actions.
+Cognitive skills: Even in late adulthood, an overprotected individual continues to find it hard to take responsibility for his actions.
 For, he has grown up without having to own up to any responsibility.
-His career suffers, as he is incapable of independent thinking, problem-solving or decision-making.
+His career suffers, as he is incapable of independent thinking, problem-solving, or decision-making.
 He is unable to accept constructive criticism and tends to interpret situations negatively.
 Besides, he lacks the drive to move forward in his career due to his low confidence.
 A non-performer at work, he moves from one job to another as he is unable to face the challenges of his job.

-- Social–emotional skills: Owing to his emotional instability, he lacks appropriate social skills.
-A sense of overdependence makes him look out for someone to depend on.
+Social-emotional skills: Owing to his emotional instability, he lacks appropriate social skills.
+A sense of overdependence makes him lookout for someone to depend on.
 In a relationship, he is likely to remain passive and allows himself to be dominated by his partner.
 He might even stay in an abusive relationship as he fears he would lose the person he is dependent on.
 As a parent, the overdependent individual could also turn out to be overprotective of his children or may grant them excessive freedom.